Christ Church is a beautiful church to be married in and we would be extremely pleased to be a part of your special day.

 Who can be married here?

-The law has recently changed, and there are now a variety of ways that you may be eligible to celebrate your wedding at Christ Church.
-The changes mean an engaged couple are welcome to be married in church in a parish if just one of the following applies:
+There are now a variety of ways that you may be eligible to celebrate your wedding at Christ Church.
+An engaged couple are welcome to be married in church in a parish if just one of the following applies:

 - One of them was baptised or prepared for confirmation in the parish;